holgi/gitdict/docs/file.md

 binary_data = file.data

 # since mostly text files are stored,
-# there are some convenient methods
+# there are some convenience methods

-# defaults to repo.defaul_encoding that defaults to 'utf-8'
+# defaults to Repository.default_encoding that defaults to 'utf-8'
 file.encoding = 'utf-8'

 # uses file.encoding